Book Club Guide

 Best Books for Book Clubs

 The best book club books aren't necessarily the best books.
-They're books with enough moral complexity, surprising structure, or emotional resonance that a table of readers will naturally generate ninety minutes of argument.
-These pick that box reliably.
+They're books with enough moral complexity, structural surprise, or emotional charge that a table of readers will naturally generate ninety minutes of argument.

 Guaranteed Debate

 These books produce passionate disagreement.
 Not everyone will like them.
-That's the point.
+That's exactly the point.

 Book Club Classic